Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 • Act as both a sounding board for student's ideas and a link between students and resources.

-• Strive to provide holistic advising through close collaboration with other offices in Student Academic Support Services (SASS).
+• Strive to provide holistic advising through close collaboration with other offices in Student Support Services (SSS).

 top